Selling Information in Competitive Environments: Incentive Compatibility and Participation

 where $A$ is distributed as $\sigma(\theta, B_i, V_{-i})$. \end{definition}

 Incentive compatibility implies both obedience and truthfulness, but the converse is not true in general.
-In Section~\ref{sec:lin}, however, when private types are independent linear valuation coefficients, the converse holds and incentive compatibility is equivalent to having obedience and truthfulness.
+In Section~\ref{sec:ic-char}, however, we show that with independent, private payoff types and linear valuations, incentive compatibility is equivalent to obedience and truthfulness.

-The externalities across the players in the downstream game imply that the recommendations given by the data seller affect the players' utilities even when they choose not to participate in the mechanism.
-This is because players engage in downstream competition even when they acquire no information from the seller, and possibly face fiercer competition when other players receive additional information instead.
-Therefore, stating the players' individual rationality constraints in our setting requires specifying the \emph{outside option} of the buyers, which results from the information structure chosen by the seller when a player chooses not to participate in the mechanism.
-The sellers declares the outside option of each buyer $i\in[n]$ by specifying a function $\sigma_{-i}:\Theta\times\V_{-i}\to\Delta(\A_{-i})$ mapping the state and the messages of other buyers to the distribution of recommendations.